Yan Luo, Stacey Steel

 Yan Luo, Partner, Covington (Beijing)

-Stacey Steel, Deputy Chief Privacy Officer, S&P Global
+Stacey Steele, Deputy Chief Privacy Officer & Associate General Counsel, S&P Global